reactrb/Reactrb-has-moved/README.md

 # Looking for Reactrb?

 Reactrb is alive and well.
-Renamed Hyper-react and evolving as a core project in the Ruby Hyperloop umbbrealla.
+Renamed Hyper-react and evolving as a core gem in the Ruby Hyperloop umbrella project.

 Ruby Hyperloop website: http://ruby-hyperloop.io/